mloberg/ReMQ/README.md

 ## Jobs

 Jobs are stored as classes.
-The class must have a process method which can take a variable number of parameters.
+The class must have a perform method which can take a variable number of parameters.

 	class JobClass
 	{

-		static function process($param1, $param2)
+		static function perform($param1, $param2)
 		{
 			echo "Ran job with {$param1} and {$param2}.";
 		}